 Artistic Sublimation and Vulgarism in Tango

 In the process of abstraction, desirable traits are often emphasized.
-Artistic representations, such as statues, typically exaggerate features like fuller breasts, narrower waists, wider hips, and longer legs.
+Artistic representations, such as portraits and statues, typically exaggerate features like fuller breasts, narrower waists, wider hips, and longer legs.
 This tradition spans across artistic expressions.
 Even the Bible captures such abstraction in verses like: "Your breasts are like two fawns, twins of a gazelle" (Song of Songs 7:3) and "How beautiful you are and how pleasing, O love, with your delights!
 Your stature is like that of a palm, and your breasts like clusters of fruit" (Song of Songs 7:6–7).
 The woman herself echoes this imagery: "I am a wall, and my breasts are like towers.
 Thus I have become in his eyes like one bringing contentment" (Song of Songs 8:10).

 The same principle applies to men.
 As Perri Lezzoni notes in A Little Machismo Goes a Long Way: "One of the most difficult things leaders have to learn is how to put some machismo into the tango connection.
 The tiniest amount will do, but exuding it without offense is not easy.
 It is the most important spice in the stew; without it there are no women, and without women there is no tango...
 Machismo is the expression of a person’s inner warrior, and it is not solely manufactured by men.
 It is the fighter inside of us that the follower finds so alluring."